Owen-sys/CLONE-nx/README.md

 # Clone-Nx-Remastered
 > A fork of [Hamhub7's Clone-nx](https://github.com/hamhub7/CLONE-nx) With the purpose of updating its state.

-Clone-nx copys the inputs of your (P1) controller.
+Clone-nx copys the inputs of your (P1 or Handheld) controller.

 ## Support the Creators
 Join our [Discord server](http://discord.gg/qeamCcV)